GET YOUR FIRST TREATMENT KIT FOR FREE get started

 • Legumes: Chickpeas, lentils

-• Low GI fruits: Green apples, pears, plums, grapefruit
+• Low-GI Fruits: Green apples, pears, plums, grapefruit

-• Fish: Mackerel, salmon, sardines, tuna
+• Fish: Mackerel, salmon, sardines, tuna (all rich in omega-3s)

-• Leafy greens: Spinach, romaine lettuce, kale
+• Leafy Greens: Spinach, kale, romaine lettuce

-• Grass-fed lean protein: Turkey, chicken, eggs
+• Lean Protein: Grass-fed turkey, chicken, eggs

-• Seeds: Flaxseeds, hemp seeds, chia seeds
+• Seeds: Flaxseeds, chia seeds, hemp seeds

 Foods that are good for acne